TheArcForge/hades-plugin/README.md

 | `/hades:status` not recognized | Plugin not installed.
 Re-run the install command. |
 | Tools disappear after recompile | Wait ~10 seconds — Hub buffers during Unity domain reload. |
 | Hub won't start | Run `node --version` to verify Node.js 20+. |

+## About this repository

+This repository is **generated** from the [TheArcForge/Hades](https://github.com/TheArcForge/Hades) source repo and published here for the Claude Code marketplace. **Do not submit pull requests here** — open issues and PRs against the [main repository](https://github.com/TheArcForge/Hades) instead.
+See its `CONTRIBUTING.md` for details.

 ## License